Evidence Room | Evidence Data Collection

 When considering data tracking during the storage period, one thing that can be useful to analyze is the amount of time something sits in evidence, before it’s requested again.
 Some items are going to be requested by investigators the following business day.
 Others may sit for months before prosecutors come calling.
 The point is, you can get an idea of what items go through what hands, and develop another set of trends, while also seeing the average time it takes for items to be called for out of storage purposes, as well as the amount of time it takes for those items to return.
 This can help in predicting average workflow, at the annual, quarterly, monthly, weekly, and even daily time periods, which helps assess how much personnel may be needed now and in the future to maintain your evidence needs.

 Purely a user-driven example, another way of evaluating evidence management in your agency is to see who is requesting notifications, and what kind of notifications they are requesting.
-It can confirm workload, and what your personnel is currently working on, but it can also be an indicator of what personnel may be checking on outside of their typical duties.
+It can confirm workload, and what your personnel is currently working on, but it can also be an indicator of what personnel maybe checking on outside of their typical duties.
 It may be that they’ve been asked to help on a case, or that they have some legitimate interest because of a peripheral concern related to a call they are working on.
 It can also be an indicator of who’s doing something they shouldn’t be.
-This can help you stop something before serious discredit is brought upon your agency reputation.
+This can help you stop something before serious discredit is brought upon your agency’s reputation.

 This is a small sample of the kinds of data that your evidence management system should be providing.
-There is far more data that you should be able to garner from your system that provides insight into what your evidence personnel are working on, how much they are working on those parts of the job, and what information their roles are able to produce for further analysis in fixing long-standing, and acute crime issues in your community.
-This can help you find problems that other forms of analysis won’t find, and keeps you a step closer to being ahead of community problems.
+There is far more data that you should be able to garner from your system that provides insight into what your evidence personnel is working on, how much they are working on those parts of the job, and what information their roles are able to produce for further analysis in fixing long-standing, and acute crime issues in your community.
+This can help you find problems that other forms of analysis won’t find and keeps you a step closer to being ahead of community problems.

 Be safe out there!